rob-g2-365/waveshare_epaper_picture_frame/README.md

 ## Battery Life and Power Consumption

 It takes about 134 seconds to change the image on the screen.
-During this time it uses approximately 30mA.
+During this time, it uses approximately 30mA.

 $$ = 134 (seconds/switch) * 30 (mA) / 3600 (seconds/hour) $$

 $$ = 1.1 (mAh/switch) $$

-When idle I estimate the current draw is about 50 uA.
+When idle, I the current draw is about 50 uA.

 $$ =  24 (hours) * 0.05 (mA) $$

 $$ = 1.2 (mAh) $$

 An approximate AAA battery life is about 1500mAh.
-Therefore the battery life for the picture frame is:
+Therefore, the battery life for the picture frame is:

 $$ = 1500 mAh / 2.3 (mAh/ day) $$